faasm/python/README.md

 adopts some of the changes made in [pyodide](https://github.com/iodide-project/pyodide).

-## Host Python
+## Build Python

-To cross-compile Python and its associated modules, you need to have the _exact_ same version of Python installed on your host.
+To cross-compile CPython and any C-extensions, you need to have the _exact_ same version of Python installed on your build machine.
 To do this, run:

 ```
 cd ansible
 ansible-playbook python3_8.yml
 ```

-This will install Python on your host at `/usr/local/faasm/python3.8`.
+This will install Python at `/usr/local/faasm/python3.8`.

+When cross-compiling we _have_ to use this Python when running commands and scripts on the build machine (not any other Python that might be installed).

 ## Building CPython

 You can build CPython by running:

 ```
-inv cpython.lib
+inv cpython
 ```

 The result is installed at `third-party/cpython/install/wasm`.